Thirteentj/acad-homepage.github.io/_pages/about.md

 My research interests include autonomous vehicle (AV), decision-making, reinforcement learning(RL), and intelligent transportation system (ITS).
 And my research vision is to build a safer, more generalized, and more socially compatible autonomous system.

+I am currently seeking a Ph.D. position in a relevant field and anticipate starting my studies in the fall of 2025.

 # 🔥 News
 - *2023.11*: &nbsp;🎉🎉 I got one paper accepted by IEEE Transactions on Intelligent Vehicles(TIV).